Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Introduction

 This behavior has traditionally been interpreted as evidence for an additional, non-luminous mass component, commonly described in terms of dark matter halos \citep{navarro1996structure,burkert1995structure}.
 Alternative approaches, most notably Modified Newtonian Dynamics (MOND), have instead proposed modifications to the law of gravity or inertia at low accelerations \citep{milgrom1983modification}.
 More recently, empirical relations such as the radial acceleration relation (RAR) have highlighted the close connection between the observed dynamics and the visible mass distribution \citep{mcgaugh2016radial}.

 Despite these different interpretations, many rotation-curve analyses share a common underlying step: the inference of gravitational acceleration from an assumed mass distribution.
-In many treatments, the circular velocity is estimated through the relation
+The circular velocity is often expressed through the relation

 where $M(<r)$ is interpreted as the mass enclosed within radius $r$.
 This expression is exact under spherical symmetry, where Newton's shell theorem applies \citep{binney2011galactic}.
 Spiral galaxies, however, are not spherical systems, but flattened disk-like structures \citep{freeman1970disks}.